Russian Turkestan: Revolt of 1916 and aftermath

 In 1897, the railway reached Tashkent, and in 1906, a direct rail link with European Russia was opened across the steppe from Orenburg to Tashkent.
-This led to much larger numbers of ethnic Russian settlers flowing into Turkestan than had hitherto been the case, and their settlement was overseen by a specially created Migration Department in Saint Petersburg (Переселенческое Управление).
+This led to much larger numbers of ethnic Russian settlers flowing into Turkestan than had hitherto been the case, and their settlement was overseen by a specially created Migration Department in Saint Petersburg (Переселенческое управление).
 This caused considerable discontent amongst the local population as these settlers took scarce land and water resources away from them.
 In 1916, discontent boiled over in the Central Asian revolt of 1916.
 It was sparked by a decree issued on 25 June 1916, that conscripted the native population, previously exempt from military service, into labour battalions for work on the Eastern Front of World War I. Thousands of settlers were killed, which triggered brutal Russian reprisals, particularly against the nomadic population.
 To escape the Russian reprisals, many Uzbeks, Kazakhs, and Kyrgyz fled to China, with the Xinjiang region becoming a key sanctuary for fleeing Kazakhs.
 The Turkmen, Kyrgyz, and Kazakhs were all impacted by the 1916 insurrection caused by the conscription decreed by the Russian government.
 Order had not fully been restored by the time the February Revolution took place in 1917.
 This ushered in a still bloodier chapter in Turkestan's history.
 In early 1918, the Bolsheviks of the Tashkent Soviet launched an attack on the Kokand Autonomy, leaving an estimated 14,000 local inhabitants dead.
 Resistance to the Bolsheviks by the local population (dismissed as "Basmachi" or "bandits" by Soviet historians) continued well into the early 1930s.

+Economy

+The economy of the Turkestan Governor-Generalship was fundamentally transformed under imperial rule, evolving from traditional pastoral and oasis agriculture to a colonial economy focused on cotton production and integration with Russian markets.

+Cotton cultivation

+Cotton cultivation became the dominant economic sector following supply disruptions during the American Civil War.
+By the 1850s, Russia's cotton industry had relied on American imports; the 1861–1865 Union blockade made Central Asian cotton a strategic priority.
+The administration promoted "import substitution," expanding production from local consumption to a major export commodity.
+The Department of Agriculture established experimental stations, distributed seeds, and provided technical assistance to encourage expanded cultivation.

+Irrigation

+Major waterworks projects were undertaken to expand arable land, particularly in the Hungry Steppe and the Zeravshan oasis.
+Late-imperial irrigation planning linked water control to imperial authority, though projects often exceeded administrative and fiscal capacity.

+Trade and transport

+The completion of the Trans-Caspian Railway (1888) and Orenburg–Tashkent Railway (1906) fundamentally altered regional trade patterns.
+Traditional caravan routes declined as railways captured long-distance trade.
+By the 1910s, Russia's trade with Central Asia reached approximately 400 million rubles annually, with cotton forming the largest component of exports.

 Administration and demographics

-By 1897, the Turkestan Governorate-General was divided into five oblasts (provinces).
+By 1898, the Turkestan Governorate-General was divided into five oblasts (provinces).
 The population was overwhelmingly rural, with detailed figures recorded in the 1897 Russian Empire census.